data-analysis-chiba-2023/day02-git/sm01_intro_to_git.md

 offline.
 This also shields you from complications that may arise when merging with the remote repository (until you decide to push).
 This is something that confuses a lot of beginners.
 Take a moment to think about this.
-If in doubt, ask a TA and clarify.
+If in doubt, ask the instructor.

 ### Push